-Similarly, as shown in Table 10, levels under Alternative 3A due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criterion of 35dBA at 215 residences and other FTA Category 2 land-uses.
-No exceedances of the FTA ground-borne noise impact criteria are predicted at any Category 3 land-uses (institutions) under Alternative 3A.
+However, as shown in Table 10, vibration levels under Alternative 3A due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criterion of 35 dBA at 156 residences and other FTA Category 2 land uses.
+No exceedances of the FTA ground-borne noise impact criteria are predicted at any Category 3 land uses (institutions) under Alternative 3A.